 We propose a general-purpose method for token-level hallucination detection for conditional sequence generation tasks.
 Given the source input $S$, we first formulate the task of token-level hallucination detection as a sequence labeling problem where a binary label is predicted at each position $G_t$ of the machine generation $G$.
-One straightforward way of learning such task is to train a model with supervised data in the form of $((S, G), L_G)$ where $L_G$ are the labels at every positions of $G$ that indicate if each word is a hallucinated one or not.
-However, because such labeled training data is not readily available, we also propose a approach to automatically create synthetic training data.
+One straightforward way of learning this task is to train a model with supervised data in the form of $((S, G), L_G)$ where $L_G$ are the labels at every position of $G$ that indicate if each word is a hallucinated one or not.
+However, because such labeled training data is not readily available, we propose an approach to automatically create synthetic training data.